privacyguides/privacyguides.org/docs/basics/email-security.md

 ---
+meta_title: "Why Email Isn't the Best Choice for Privacy and Security - Privacy Guides"
 title: Email Security
 icon: material/email
 description: Email is inherently insecure in many ways, and these are some of the reasons it isn't our top choice for secure communications.